A support theorem for Hilbert schemes of planar curves, II

 In some cases, this follows from the work of Chaudouard and Laumon \cite{CL}.
-To prove the result, we use the method of higher discriminants \cite{MS2}, plus the following smoothness criterion, to reduce the result to the case of irreducible curves, where it is known \cite{N, MS}. \begin{theorem} Let $\pi: (\cC, \rC) \to (S,0)$ be a projective flat family of connected locally planar curves, with distinguished special fibre $\rC \to 0$.
-Let $d \sigma: T_o S \to T \Def^{\rm loc}(\rC)$ be the induced map to the first-order deformation of the singularities of $\rC$.
-Let $\gamma(\rC)$ be the number of connected components of $\rC$, and $\delta(\rC)$ its cogenus.
+To prove the result, we use the method of higher discriminants \cite{MS2}, plus the following smoothness criterion, to reduce the result to the case of irreducible curves, where it is known \cite{MS}.